2017-18 Emerald City League 1A Boys Soccer Guidelines

 Sunday, May 26 – Season End Date

 Date TBC - ECL Boys Soccer Post Season Meeting

-The top ranked team at the end of the regular season shall be declared League Champion, and may have trophies and/or banners made declaring themselves as such.
+The top ranked team at the end of the regular season shall be declared ECL Champion, and may have trophies and/or banners made declaring themselves as such.

 The final league standings determine seeding to Bi-District Tournament.

 The higher seed will be the home team and will wear light jerseys.
 The lower seed will be the away team and will wear dark jerseys.

 The home team shall supply three game balls (one behind each goal in addition to the ball in play)

 The home team is responsible for the field and may host the game at their home site if the field is of regulation size and condition (determined with input from the District 2 Executive Director, both schools’ athletic directors, and league soccer coordinator)

 The home team is responsible for booking officials (full three-person crews)

 The duration of each game shall be two periods of 40 minutes.